PlayStation Portable (PSP) Architecture

 Image

-Typical retail game.
+A typical retail game.

-UMDs hold either 900 MB or 1.8 GB depending on whether they are single-layered or dual-layered, respectively.
-UMDs not only differ physically from a DVD or MiniDVD, but they also contain a different internal structure.
-Apart from games, Sony published the ‘UMD video’ and ‘UMD audio’ specifications, allowing other distributors to ship their content to PSP users – remember, this is the year 2004 (when the iPod Photo had a 2” display).
+Apart from games, Sony published the ‘UMD video’ and ‘UMD audio’ specifications, allowing third-party distributors to ship their content to PSP users - remember, this was 2004, when the iPod Photo had a 2” display.

 Memory Stick Duo